Tenant responsibilities 101

 On the other hand, if you look after your rental properly, it shows the owner that you care about their property and helps create a respectful relationship between you both.
 It will also reflect well on your rental history, so the next time you apply for a rental property, your property manager will clearly see that you adhered to your responsibilities as a tenant.

-ACT Real Estate Institute Residential Property Manager of the Year, Renee Bink, describes the most common responsibilities that you may not be aware of.
+Independent Property Management's James Scott, describes the most common responsibilities that you may not be aware of.

 Replacement of consumables

 If you have been walking around in darkness because a light bulb has blown or have been enduring the constant beeping of the NBN box because it needs a new battery, listen up.

 “As you will be using these items every day during your tenancy, it is your responsibility to replace them.”
-Renee said.
+James said.

 In some situations, light bulbs that are not standard may need to be replaced by the landlord but it’s important to check with your property manager to be sure—no one wants to be stuck in darkness.

-“If you’re not sure which light globes to get, it’s always a good idea to take the non-working globe with you to buy the new one so you can ensure you get the right one,” says Renee.
+“If you’re not sure which light globes to get, it’s always a good idea to take the non-working globe with you to buy the new one so you can ensure you get the right one,” says Jam.

 Pest control has been a common confusion between landlords and tenants.
 In the case of Bob, it is his responsibility to organise and pay for standard pest control.
 If there does happen to be an infestation in the home, it is then the owner’s responsibility to rectify it.